KylieNCook/players-forge/Deliverables/inception.md

 **Value Provided:**
 - The product can provide the ability to save time and hassle with finding desired mods.
 - The product can display valuable feedback from users on certain mods for quality assurance.
+- The product can make mods far easier and faster to publish.
+- The product provides support for a thriving modding community.

 **Why product is unique?**
+- Provides a platform of deep community interaction.
+- Provides helpful information for new modders on how to begin creating mods.